Chapter 12 Hypothesis Testing with Non-Numeric Variables (Crosstabs)

 ------------------------------------------------------------

-Chi^2 = 238.2 d.f. = 6 p <2e-16
+Chi^2 = 108.2 d.f. = 8 p <2e-16

-Minimum expected frequency: 269.7
+Minimum expected frequency: 72.9

-12.5 Directional Patterns in Crosstabs
+Directional Patterns in Crosstabs

-The extent to which there is a positive or negative relationship depends on the pattern of the percentages in the table.
-In crosstabs, generally, the cell in the upper-left corner of the table is technically the lowest-ranked category for both variables, regardless of how the categories are labeled.
-This is why it is usually a good idea to recode and relabel ordered variables so the substantive meaning of the first category can be thought of as “low” or “negative” in value on whatever the scale is.
-When assessing directionality we want to know how moving across the columns from low to high outcomes of the independent variable changes the likelihood of being in low or high values of the dependent variable.
+When assessing directionality we want to know how moving across the columns from low to high outcomes of the independent variable changes the likelihood of outcomes being in low or high values of the dependent variable.
 If low values of the independent variable are generally associated with low values of the dependent variable, and high values with high values, then we are talking about a positive relationship.
 When low values of one variable are associated with high values of another, then the relationship is negative.
-Check out the table below, which provides generic illustrations of what positive and negative relationships might look like in a crosstab.
+Check out Figure 12.3, which provides generic illustrations of what positive and negative relationships might look like in a crosstab.

 Let’s reflect back on the crosstab between education and religious importance.
 Does the pattern in the table suggest a positive or negative relationship?
 Or is it hard to tell?
-Though it is not as clear as in the hypothetical the pattern in Figure 12.3, there a negative pattern in the first crosstab: the likelihood of being in the “low religious importance” row increases across columns as you move from the lowest to highest levels of education, and there is a somewhat weaker tendency for the likelihood of being in the “high religious importance” row to decrease across columns as you move from the lowest to highest levels of education.
+Though it is not as clear as in the hypothetical the pattern in Figure 12.3, there is a negative pattern in the first crosstab: the likelihood of being in the “low religious importance” row increases across columns as you move from the lowest to highest levels of education, and there is a somewhat weaker tendency for the likelihood of being in the “high religious importance” row to decrease across columns as you move from the lowest to highest levels of education.
 High values on one variable tend to be associated with low values on the other, the hallmark of a negative relationship.

-12.5.1 Age and Religious Importance
+Age and Religious Importance

 Let’s take a look at another example, one where directionality is more apparent.
 The crosstab below still uses importance of religion as the dependent variable but switches to a five-category variable for age as the independent variable.
 Both the table percentages and the mosaic plot show a much stronger pattern in the data than in either of the previous examples.
 The percent of respondents who assign a low level of importance to religions drops precipitously from 50.4% among the youngest respondents to just 19.4% among the oldest respondents.
 At the same time, the percent assigning a high level of importance to religions grows steadily across columns, from 30.7% in the youngest group to 63.1% in the oldest group.
 As you might expect, given the strength of this pattern, the chi-square statistic is quite large and the p-value is very close to zero.
 We can reject the null hypothesis.
 There is a relationship between these two variables.